 - 1 1/2 cups chopped unsalted pecans

 - 1 cup maple syrup, preferably a darker grade

 - 1 teaspoon table salt

-- 1. Process the oats and sugar in a food processor until the oats are reduced to a fine powder, about 2 minutes.
+- In a food processor, process the oats and sugar until the oats are reduced to a fine powder, about 2 minutes.
 Add the flour and salt and pulse to combine.
 Add the butter and pulse 4 or 5 times, until the mixture resembles coarse crumbs.

-- 6. Spread the pecans out on a rimmed baking sheet and toast them in the oven for 8 minutes, or until they are brown and fragrant.
+- Spread the pecans on a rimmed baking sheet and toast until they’re brown and fragrant, about 8 minutes.
 Transfer the nuts to a plate to cool for 10 minutes.

-- 8. In a large heatproof bowl set over a pot of simmering water, melt the butter.
-Add the sugar and salt, and stir to combine.
+- In a large heatproof bowl set over a pot of simmering water, melt the butter.
+Add the sugar and salt and stir to combine.
 Add the egg mixture and stir gently until the mixture is hot to the touch.
-Remove the bowl from the top of the pan, and stir in the cooled pecans.
+Remove the bowl from the top of the pan and stir in the cooled pecans.
 Pour the filling into the piecrust.

 As a resident of New York State, I thought it my duty to test this recipe.
 It caught my eye due to the fact that I reside in upstate New York where the majority of this lovely syrup comes from!
 It’s as delicious as any Vermont syrup; of course, I may be biased, but I do believe it to be some of the best.
 My neighbors all tap their trees and then a giant feast is had when bringing in the harvest to the sugar shack.
 I took this lovely pie as my contribution and it was definitely a big hit.